 Assessment modes: Essay

-The module focuses on the ‘foundations of global business law and regulation’.
-It addresses cutting-edge issues surrounding global business.
-Potential topics include the doctrine of ‘pierce the corporate veil’, extraterritoriality, cross-border bankruptcy and corporate criminal liability.
-The module compares and contrasts the laws and regulations in major jurisdictions, including the U.S. China and the EU.
-It also assesses the landmark cases that have addressed the above challenges.
+You’ll also compares and contrast the laws and regulations in major jurisdictions, including the U.S. China and the EU.
+You’ll assess the landmark cases that have addressed the above challenges.

 Module learning outcomes

 - Demonstrate a systematic and conceptual understanding of law and regulation of global business;

 - Critique principles and institutions of global business law and regulation;

 - Analyse a range of cutting-edge issues in global business law and regulation; and